BrutusBondBTC/BTCTips/README.md

 ## 4. Send your Ligntning Address to the email printed on my card and I will send you a bitcoin tip.

 TODO: Add Video
+TODO: Explain risks of custodial wallets
+TODO: Explain How To Backup Wallet of Satoshi

+TODO: Explain How To Transfer To Muun Wallet